expressjs/expressjs.com/uk/guide/migrating-4.md

   })
   .put(function(req, res) {
     res.send('Update the book');
-  })
+  });
 </code></pre>

-<h4 id="express-router">express.Router class</h4>
+<h4 id="express-router"><code>express.Router</code> class</h4>

-The other feature to help organize routes is a new class, `express.Router`, that you can use to create modular mountable route handlers.
+The other feature that helps to organize routes is a new class, `express.Router`, that you can use to create modular mountable route handlers.
 A `Router` instance is a complete middleware and routing system; for this reason it is often referred to as a "mini-app".

-The following example creates a router as a module, loads a middleware in it, defines some routes, and mounts it on a path on the main app.
+The following example creates a router as a module, loads middleware in it, defines some routes, and mounts it on a path on the main app.

-Create a router file named `birds.js` in the app directory, with the following content:
+For example, create a router file named `birds.js` in the app directory, with the following content:

 <pre><code class="language-javascript" translate="no">